captain-woof/woof-server/README.md

 Since this is more of an utility, examples usage sceneraios include:

-- You need to set up a quick server for file transfers between 2 hosts in both directions
+- You need to set up a quick server for file transfers between 2 hosts in both directions. 💻
-- You are pentesting or playing CTFs, and you need to keep transferring files to and from the attackbox and victim machine.
+- You are pentesting or playing CTFs, and you need to keep transferring files to and from the attackbox and victim machine. 🐈
--

 ### Usage

 ##### Getting it